Hlb03/Hacken_test/README.md

 File with test data is located in this repository as well and is named **test_user_data.csv**

 ---
 The whole stored data could be checked via the following URL:

     http://localhost:9200/user/_search?pretty

 ---
-Application supports both search by field and value and full-text search.
+Application supports both search by field-value and full-text search.
-The first search type checks value presence only the provided field, whereas the second one searches within all fields.
+The first search type checks value presence only in the provided field, whereas the second one searches within all fields.

 In addition, basic health checks are available on the url: